1MarioSR/JumpingLove/README.md

 '''Bash
 git clone https://github.com/1MarioSR/JumpingLove.git

+2. Install Tkinter

-2.Install Tkinter if you don't already have it: "pip install tk"
+if you don't already have it: "pip install tk"

-3. Run the script: "python jumping_love.py"
+3. Run the script:
+   "python jumping_love.py"

+## Coontributions

-## Contribuciones Contributions are welcome!
+Contributions are welcome!
 If you have ideas to improve the project, don't hesitate to open an issue or a pull request.

+## License

-## Licencia This project is under the MIT License.
+This project is under the MIT License.
 See the LICENSE file for details.